 - Population growth, urbanization, land conversion, and increasing water demand threaten Texas’ natural resources.

-- Programs aimed at water resources focus on watershed health and protection, onsite wastewater treatment systems, water-use efficiency, and private water well and soil nutrient management.
+- Water resource programs focus on watershed health and protection, onsite wastewater treatment systems, water-use efficiency, private water wells and soil nutrient management.

-- Programs for enhancing and managing wildlife and fisheries focus on restoration and conservation of wildlife habitat, disease and predator control, harvest management practices, and aquaculture and pond tools.
+- Wildlife and fisheries programs focus on restoration and conservation of wildlife habitat, disease and predator control, harvest management practices and aquaculture and pond management tools.

-- Programs for community and economic development bolster parks tourism, including open-space planning, and outreach to support planned development and growth as well as the $28 billion outdoor recreation and tourism industry.
+- Community and economic development programs bolster parks tourism, including open-space planning and outreach to support planned development and growth as well as the $28 billion outdoor recreation and tourism industry.

-- AgriLife Extension assists the Texas Parks and Wildlife Department in coordinating the Texas Master Naturalist Program.
-The program encompasses 9,700 volunteers who help with research and provide stewardship education at nature centers, parks, and other nature-based sites totaling more than 218,000 acres.
+- Texas Master Naturalist encompasses 5,188 volunteers who help with research and provide stewardship education at nature centers, parks, and other nature-based sites totaling more than 227,000 acres.

-- AgriLife Extension’s Texas 4-H Youth Development Program engaged 93,058 youth in natural resource and environmental learning activities.
+- Texas 4-H Youth Development Program engaged more than 68,000 youth in natural resource and environmental learning activities.

-- Wildlife management programs led to estimated economic gains of $8.3 million by reducing property damages from feral hogs and $7.9 million from quail biology and habitat improvement programs.
+- Wildlife management programs led to estimated economic gains of $14.0 million by reducing property damages from feral hogs and improving quail biology and habitat.